 The subscription service also provides the QoS parameters of the default service flow, which is established at connection establishment.

-Identifier: seeSection Error!
-Reference source not found.

 Access network control (ANC)

 The access network control contains the policy decision point, which decides about assignment of QoS settings to service flows based on available resources, the QoS policies provided by the subscription service, and the demands for additional service flows or changes to service flow parameters coming from either the terminal control or the access router control.

-Identifier: see Section Error!
-Reference source not found.

 Node of attachment and backhaul (NA, BH)

 Node of attachment and backhaul are the network elements enforcing the QoS parameters to the user datagrams traversing the datapath.
 They both act as policy enforcement points.

-Identifier: see Section Error!
-Reference source not found.

 Terminal control and access router control (TEC, ARC)

 Terminal control and access router control are the entities requesting the establishment of new service flows during ongoing sessions, or for the change of QoS parameters of active service flows.
 They negotiate with the ANC whether the resource requests are permitted.

-Identifier: see Section Error!
-Reference source not found.

 Use cases

 QoS policy provisioning to AN control